 INSTRUCTOR: Dr. Bryan Drew 308-865-8883 or drewbt@unk.edu

 An introduction to the discipline of scientific illustration.
 Students will learn the fundamental principles of creating effective illustrations for the purpose of communicating science.
 A limited set of media types, both traditional and digital will be explored.
 The main focus will be on creating the best images for use in research, teaching, journal publications, presentations, and other applications.
 Copyright and other legal issues will also be discussed.
 A basic knowledge of biological concepts is useful; artistic ability not required.
-Offered online, every Spring.
+Offered online.

 Microbes are the most abundant and diverse organisms on Earth.
 Collectively, they play critical roles in biogeochemical cycling, human health, and food production.
 This course will explore the evolutionary and ecological processes that generate and maintain microbial diversity.
 Students will also be exposed to molecular and bioinformatic approaches that are used to study microorganisms in a variety of habitats, including freshwater, marine and terrestrial.
 Offered online, Fall of odd-numbered years.